Hormone-Disrupting Chemicals Are in More Products Than You Think.

 "Natural," "non-toxic," and "clean" are not regulated terms.
 Any brand can put them on a label.
 And most of the wellness content you find online comes from people with financial relationships to the products they are recommending.

 There Is a Clear Starting Point.
-This Guide Is It.

 The goal is not perfection.
 It is meaningful reduction — starting with the exposures most likely to affect your hormones, in the places you spend the most time.